Table of Contents

 This skin-cleansing recipe is great for summer salads, or fresh over baked potatoes.
 Use as an added topping on meat dishes or throw into stir-fry’s to create a yummy, power-packed, energy-boosting dressing that removes toxins while you eat.

-We take a look at the Correxiko Get Your Glow On Salad Dressing, and list the health benefits of each ingredient so you know what you’re getting.
+We take a look at the Correxiko Get Your Glow On Salad Dressing and its related skin-cleansing recipe, and list the health benefits of each ingredient so you know what you’re getting.
 If you’d rather just skip to the recipe, click here.

 Ingredients For The Correxiko Skin-Cleansing Recipe